Material-UI, the organization, is now MUI!

-- Material UI: the Material Design components developed by MUI.
-Also, we ditched the hyphen!
+- Material-UI: the Material Design components developed by MUI is now called Material UI, we ditched the hyphen!

 Our previous name was no longer serving our areas of focus.
 We have grown our product offering.
 We needed a new identity to match our increased scope.

 Material UI started as a React implementation of the Material Design guidelines in 2014.
 The goal was simple, to empower React developers to use Material Design.
 The community loved it and was craving for more, so we kept building.

 We made it easy for the community to contribute and started actively reviewing pull requests and guiding issues.
 Over 2,200 developers have cared enough about our mission to contribute, so far.
 Things started to really take off with the release of v1 in 2018.
 The frontend community was actively migrating to React, but didn't have the bandwidth to rebuild legacy interfaces from scratch, so before we knew it, we had grown into the most popular React UI component library.
 The components were heavily used and customized to build customer-facing applications, internal tools, and mobile-hybrid apps.

 In our last survey, the number of developers that commented about improving the Material Design implementation was down by 60% compared to the year before.
 At the same time, 5X more developers were struggling to customize the components.

 It was based on this context that we started work on v5 in 2019.
 Our primary focus was to revamp the customization Developer Experience (DX).
 It had become clear that design (aesthetic, UX) and DX were key to unlocking the next stage of growth.

 The new brand supports the v5.0.0 release while also creating space for new initiatives that broaden the company horizon.
 It's a big deal!
 Our ultimate goal is to become the most effective and efficient tool to build UIs while making it accessible to the many.